 1+1=3 for Erasure Codes Plus Architecture

 As we saw in part 1, locally decodable erasure codes allow VAST Universal Storage Systems to provide a much higher level of data protection (typical Mean Time to Data Loss of 44 million years) and while only requiring a fraction, typically 1/4th of the data to recover from a device failure.
-VAST’s unique disaggregated shared everything architecture (DASE) further accelerates rebuilds by distributing the rebuild load across all the VAST Servers and all the SSDs In the cluster.
+VAST’s unique The VAST DASE (Disaggregated Shared Everything Architecture) disaggregates (separates) the storage media from the CPUs that manage that media and provide storage services.
+This disaggregated storage, including all the system metadata, is shared by all the VAST Servers in the cluster.
+DASE allows use...
+More architecture (DASE) further accelerates rebuilds by distributing the rebuild load across all the VAST Servers and all the SSDs In the cluster.

 The result is that VAST Universal Storage Systems, like many cloud environments, manage failures in place.
-A device failure in a VAST cluster reduces available capacity a little, but with N+4 or higher levels of protection, a device failure is just a low-level event in your support ticket tracking system…not the crisis-inducing moment failures that frequent conventional storage systems.
+A device failure in a A VAST Cluster is the set of VAST Servers and VAST Enclosures that make up a single management domain and namespace. reduces available capacity a little, but with N+4 or higher levels of protection, a device failure is just a low-level event in your support ticket tracking system…not the crisis-inducing moment failures that frequent conventional storage systems.